In this how-to we will go through how to setup the Mendix UI Framework with the program called Koala.

 Open the Project Directory from your App in your desired text editor.

 The theme folder is where you can find the theme that was selected when creating the New App.
 The folder theme\styles\sass\custom will be used to make our own changes.
 Let’s change the background for our sidebar!

 Let’s take a look at Step 2 in the custom-variables.scss file.
 As the comments suggest we can adjust the background-color for the sidebar.

 Change the color from white (#FFF) to red (#FF0000) and save the file.

 Deploy (or redeploy) your app and see the change you made to the sidebar!

 As you can see our sidebar is now red, not the best look and feel but it works!

 6 Read More

-- How to Set Up the Mendix UI Framework with Just CSS
+- Set Up the Mendix UI Framework with Just CSS

-- How to Set Up the Mendix UI Framework with Scout
+- Set Up the Mendix UI Framework with Scout